Landlord Tax Guide 2022/23

 Stamp Duty is a tax paid on the purchase of a property above a certain threshold in England and Northern Ireland, with similar schemes operating in Wales and Scotland.

-An additional 3 per cent that applies to those who own more than one property in England and Northern Ireland.
+An additional 3 per cent applies to those who own more than one property in England and Northern Ireland.

 |Purchase price bands||Rate (%)|